riversideio/binto-js/README.md

-## Riverside.io SDK
+## binto-js

-This is a simple wrapper for Riverside.io's Api [victoria club](https://github.com/riversideio/victoria-club), so the api is alot easier to interface with in frontend applications.
+This is a simple wrapper for the [binto-api](https://github.com/riversideio/binto-api), so the api is alot easier to interface with in frontend applications.

 ### Requirements